Первинний альдостеронізм

 • Diagnosis should be suspected in hypertensive patients with hypokalemia in the absence of Cushing syndrome.

-• Initial testing includes measurement of plasma aldosterone levels and plasma renin activity.
+• Initial testing includes measurement of plasma aldosterone levels and plasma renin activity before and after saline infusion.

 • Adrenal imaging tests are done, but often bilateral adrenal vein catheterization is needed to distinguish tumor from hyperplasia.